pragasette/alchemy-requires-bottles-redux/README.md

 changes applied to vendor chests are preserved, in case another mod is editing the same records.

-## Features

-- At least an empty bottle is required to use alchemy labs and mortars from [Campfire] and [Complete Alchemy and Cooking Overhaul][CACO].
-- An empty bottle is consumed when crafting a potion or poison.
-- Empty bottles can be purchased from various apothecaries.
-- An empty bottle is returned when using a potion or a poison.
-- [Unofficial Skyrim Legendary Edition Patch][USLEEP] edits are forwarded.

 ## TODO

 - Provide an alternative esp plugin which doesn't require the DLCs.